Inhishonor/awesome-linux-desktop/README.md

 # Awesome Linux Desktop [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)
 This aims to showcase the best desktop environments, configurations, and display managers for Linux.
 Please leave a ⭐ if you like this project!
-**⚠️ Currently Under Construction, please see the [contributing.md](https://github.com/Inhishonor/awesome-desktop-environments/blob/main/contributing.md) for ways to contribute.
+**⚠️ Currently Under Construction, Contributions Welcome!
 Thanks!**
 ## Contents
 * [Desktop Environments](#desktop-environments)
   * [KDE Plasma](#kde-plasma)